 - Failure to inform the Office of the Registrar of adding or dropping a second major and/or minor.

 - Failure to note that "Mixed Credit" courses are not added to the undergraduate academic record until the end of the semester, and that course substitutions are usually required to use the mixed credit course toward meeting a requiremen in the major.

 - Failure to file an Application for Graduation

 - Failure to submit an Advisor Approved Program of Study

 - Failure to have a Comprehensive Examination Application/Results Form submitted to the Graduate College (by department) after successful completion of comprehensive exams

 - Failure to submit final thesis to the Graduate College before the semester deadline.
-The deadline is set by the Graduate College and included on the thesis memo from Dr. Tomasi.

 - Failure to have a Seminar Report Form submitted to the Graduate College (by department) after successful completion on non-thesis research requirement.

 - Failure to meet the minimum required 3.00 GPA for all graduate-level Missouri State and transfer coursework.